sivakumarchennai100/Docker-Zero-to-Hero/README.md

 ### What is Docker ?

+- Docker and Kubernetes (often abbreviated as K8s) are two powerful tools used in the world of containerization and orchestration
+- Docker is a platform that allows you to automate the deployment, scaling, and management of applications using containerization
-Docker is a containerization platform that provides easy way to containerize your applications, which means, using Docker you can build container images, run the images to create containers and also push these containers to container regestries such as DockerHub, Quay.io and so on.
+- Docker is a containerization platform that provides easy way to containerize your applications, which means, using Docker you can build container images, run the images to create containers and also push these containers to container regestries such as DockerHub, Quay.io and so on.

 In simple words, you can understand as `containerization is a concept or technology` and `Docker Implements Containerization`.